akshat-2110/DeveloperUseful/How to learn anything fast?.md

 ##### Helpers
 - For spaced-repetition, Flashcards might help(Consider using Anki).
 Although I use google keep with a reminder once a day and go through words of vocabulary.
 The visual image will also be much beneficial.
 - Find out the root cause of the problem of why it arose in the first place.
 Which forms a complete story.
 As most of the story is divided into three part beginning, struggle & happy-ending.
 So finding a reason "why we need it?" makes your topic as a story & solution would be a happy ending, trying different things to find a solution to that topic is your struggle.
-And the story is easy to remember.
+And everybody knows that story is easy to remember.
 - Also, try to connect ideas.
 Though seriously, connecting ideas not only helps you remember them easier (like using landmarks helps prevent getting lost) it also helps you use the ideas more efficiently!
 You can connect the ideas and have them work together during the problem-solving process.
 - Always ask questions like how & why? this will lead you to story or purpose things you are doing right now & help you create long term memory.
 This is my favourite.
 - Handwriting helps you deeply convert what you are trying to learn into neural memory structures.
 Although this is I have learned but not a fan of.